-Transfers: Member and scheme administrator considerations for transfers to registered pension schemes
+Transfers: member and scheme administrator considerations for transfers between registered pension schemes

 Most transfers are made at the request of the member.
 The circumstances where a transfer is not instigated by the member are limited to pension scheme reorganisations by the sponsoring employer(s) or scheme provider.